tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-r/r-ondemand.md

 ## Navigate To The Cluster

-Once you have an account and are connected to the VPN/Tufts Network, navigate to the [OnDemand Website](https://ondemand.pax.tufts.edu/) and log in with your tufts credentials.
+Once you have an account and are connected to the VPN/Tufts Network, navigate to the [OnDemand Website](https://ondemand.pax.tufts.edu/){:target="_blank" rel="noopener"} and log in with your tufts credentials.
 Once you are logged in you'll notice a few navigation options:

 ![](images/ondemand_layout_pic.png)